AlexeyKalina/code-completion-evaluation/README.md

 ```

 There are several options for the plugin to work in headless mode:
 - Full.
-Use the config to execute the plugin on a set of files / directories.
+Use the config to execute the plugin on a set of files/directories.
 As a result of execution, HTML report will be created.
   - Usage: `evaluate-completion full [PATH_TO_CONFIG]`
   - If `PATH_TO_CONFIG` missing, default config will be created.
   - If config missing, default config will be created.
 Fill settings in default config before restarting evaluation.
+- Generate Actions.
+Allows you to only generate actions for a set of files/directories.
+  - Usage: `evaluate-completion generate-actions [PATH_TO_CONFIG]`
 - Custom.
 Allows you to interpret actions and/or generate reports on an existing workspace.
   - Usage: `evaluate-completion custom [--interpret-actions | -i] [--generate-report | -r] PATH_TO_WORKSPACE`
 - Multiple Evaluations.
 Create a report based on multiple evaluations.